newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 The permit is valid for 24 hours starting from your pick up or delivery date.
 You can apply for the permit up to 3 days in advance of that date.

+If you have questions about the permit, contact ABC at (609) 984-2830.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

 A downloadable PDF copy of the emergency trip permit, which you can print out or show on your phone.